Tacit Coordination of Large Language Models: Related Work

 \section{Related Work}

-This section reviews work on focal points in game theory and saliency in humans, AI, and LLMs, touching on tacit coordination and cultural biases.
-Research on focal points dates back as far as the 1960s, while LLMs are an emerging field, making this review necessarily partial.
-References to systematic reviews and books are provided for readers seeking deeper coverage.

-\paragraph{Focal points in game theory.} Focal points were introduced in the seminal work of \citet{schelling1980strategy} to characterize strategies in games where there is a common interest as well as conflict between adversaries.
-His key insight was that when humans resolve coordination problems, they often do so by selecting outcomes that have features that make them stand out in some way, beyond the mathematical structure of the game, Successive work studied focal points in bargaining~\cite{murnighan1980effects}, two-player games~\cite{mehta1994nature}, and games with out-of-equilibrium outcomes~\cite{cooper1996cooperation}.
-Schelling rejected the theory that focal points are derived from payoff/risk dominance and strategic sophistication, and instead stressed that focal points exist only because they are noticeable.
-Other work expanded his intuition~\cite{bardsley2010explaining} into frameworks such as the \emph{cognitive hierarchy theory}~\cite{camerer2004cognitive}, a derivation of the \emph{$k$-level theory} in Theory of Mind~\cite{sweller1994cognitive}, or the \emph{team reasoning theory}, where players choose the strategy that, if used by all players, would be optimal for each of them~\cite{sugden2003logic,bacharach1999interactive}.
-A large corpus of work has studied how focal points emerge in humans in tacit cooperative settings~\cite{genesereth1988cooperation}, and what are the principles of saliency that influence them the most with other humans~\cite{kraus2000exploiting}, and AI~\cite{carroll2019utility}.
+{\bf Focal points in game theory.} Focal points originate with \citet{schelling1980strategy}, who argued that people often solve coordination problems by selecting outcomes that stand out beyond the payoff structure itself.
+Subsequent work studied focality in bargaining~\cite{murnighan1980effects}, two-player games~\cite{mehta1994nature}, and games with out-of-equilibrium outcomes~\cite{cooper1996cooperation}.
+Rather than deriving focal points from payoff/risk dominance or strategic sophistication, this literature models salience through cognitive and cooperative principles, including cognitive hierarchy theory~\cite{bardsley2010explaining,camerer2004cognitive}, $k$-level reasoning in Theory of Mind~\cite{sweller1994cognitive}, and team reasoning~\cite{sugden2003logic,bacharach1999interactive}.
+A broader line of work studies how focal points emerge in tacit cooperative settings~\cite{genesereth1988cooperation}, which saliency principles guide human choices~\cite{kraus2000exploiting}, and how such principles can support human--AI coordination~\cite{carroll2019utility}.

-For a systematic review of the topics mentioned above, we remind the reader of the following works~\cite{binmore1994game,bacharach2006beyond,gintis2014bounds}.